nikkijuk/PlainRssReader/README.md

 Requirements for projects are

 - Interact with at least one remotely-hosted web service over the network via HTTP.
-- Allow users to navigate between at least two different user interface screens at runtime,
+- Allow users to navigate between at least two different user interface screens at runtime.

 Example given was